dhruv093/BBC-Assignment-Dhruv-Narula/README.md

 1. Download the zip file and extract contents.

-2. Open the "Submission-Dhruv Narula" folder and double click on the "index.html" file.
+2. Open the "BBC-Assignment-Dhruv-Narula-master" folder and double click on the "index.html" file.

 3. Select the textbox to enter the 'amount' for conversion (eg. 123p) and press "Enter" key.
 The result will be displayed below.